-Meet our 13-member Board of Directors.
-As Triad Adult and Pediatric Medicine (TAPM), Inc. is a fully funded federally qualified health center, it must abide by federal regulations.
+Meet our Board of Directors.
+Triad Adult and Pediatric Medicine (TAPM), Inc. is a Federally Qualified Health Center and must abide by federal regulations.
 These federal rules state that at least 51% of our board’s members must be patient representatives or patients themselves.
 We are grateful for the dedication and guidance of the individuals below, and all they do to ensure TAPM operates at full integrity and performance.

 Treasurer & Finance Chair

 Jasmine Beard Mavoungou

 Community Engagement & Fund Development Chair - Client Representative